gaps-closure/hal/api/README.md

 extern void *xdc_sub_socket(gaps_tag tag);
 ```

-The first function creates the 0MQ context, while the latter two functions connect to [HAL daemon listening 0MQ sockets](../daemon#hal-interfaces), in order to send (on the pub socket) and  receive (on the sub socket) data.
+The first function creates the 0MQ context, while the latter two functions connect to [HAL daemon listening 0MQ sockets](../daemon#hal-interfaces), in order to send (on the API pub socket) and  receive (on the API sub socket) data.
 With the sub scoket, the user specifies which HAL packets it wants to receive, using the HAL tag as a filter.

 #### Send and Recv ADUs
 Once the configuration and socket initialization steps are completed, the application can send and receive data.
 Since the codecs handle the (de-)serialization, applications can conveniently send and receive data using pointers to in-memory data structures.
-However, the application must provide the HAL application tag (`gaps_tag`) for the data item to be sent or received.
+However, the application must provide the [HAL application tag](../daemon#hal-tag) for the data item to be sent or received.

 ```
 typedef struct _tag {